Cadmiums and alternatives - Royal Talens

 Whether you want to work with cadmiums or permanent colours depends on what you want to achieve in your painting.
 The video below shows a selection of cadmium colours compared to their permanent counterpart.
 All shades are shown by themselves and mixed with other colours to show their effects.
 Keep these examples in mind to help you select the right colours for your next painting.

-The following cadmium shades and alternatives were used in this video:
+The following cadmium and permanent colours were used in this video:

 • 207 Cadmium Yellow Lemon